How to Delete Umbraco User Permanently

 Once the SQL code is executed, the user should no longer show up in the Users section.

-At this point, it's a good idea to run some basic system tests to make sure everything is working as expected.
+At this point, it's a good idea to run some basic system tests to make sure everything works as expected.

 What about user-related content?